royal-markets/royal-protocol/docs/core.md

   * @param blockNumber  The block.number that this provenance claim was registered in.
   */
 struct ProvenanceClaim {
+    // uint256 id; // TODO: This is nonsense
     uint256 originatorId;
     uint256 registrarId;
     bytes32 contentHash;